Korthal-Maiyn/Korthcore.DevOps-Workshops/Workshops/Workshop1_GettingStarted.md

 Now, as above with Distros, there are countless IDE's available that you can choose to use and you may in fact already have a favourite you use daily.
 However, in order to keep things standardised we are going to talk about ***Visual Studio Code*** specifically as this has fantastic integration with WSL but also a myriad of Extensions available to help with your workflow.
 There are really two main parts to this, installing ***Visual Studio Code*** and utilising an environment configuration to standardise configs across the board.

-Doesn't need much explanation but either head to [https://code.visualstudio.com/Download](https://code.visualstudio.com/Download) and download the latest version applicable for your system *or* if you've still got PowerShell as Admin open, simply type `winget install **Visual Studio Code**` to use the Windows Package Manager to install ***Visual Studio Code*** from the command line.
+Doesn't need much explanation but either head to [https://code.visualstudio.com/Download](https://code.visualstudio.com/Download) and download the latest version applicable for your system *or* if you've still got PowerShell as Admin open, simply type `winget install -e --id Microsoft.VisualStudioCode` to use the Windows Package Manager to install ***Visual Studio Code*** from the command line.

 Either way, get ***Visual Studio Code*** installed and we can get some basic Extensions installed!
 Check the below image for a super handy guide to [Keyboard Shortcuts](https://code.visualstudio.com/shortcuts/keyboard-shortcuts-windows.pdf) within ***Visual Studio Code***.